My Favorite Martian poster

 At 46 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Coleye, a government agent, identifies Martin as an alien and begins actively hunting him.
 The stakes raise dramatically - it's no longer just about Tim's career, but Martin's freedom and safety.
 False victory turns to danger., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 65 minutes (70% through) represents the emotional nadir.
 Here, Martin is captured by Coleye and taken to a government facility for experimentation.
 Tim's betrayal or negligence led to this.
 The friendship appears dead, and Martin faces dissection.
-Tim has lost what truly mattered., demonstrates the protagonist at their lowest point.
+Tim has lost what truly mattered., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Tim chooses friendship over fame.
 He destroys his footage of Martin and recruits Lizzie to help rescue him from the government facility, synthesizing his resourcefulness with newfound selflessness., demonstrating the transformation achieved throughout the journey.